-African side-necks are aquatic turtles therefore they need a large fish tank that will hold water.
-Your turtle should be able to swim and dive in their tank so the larger the tank the better.
-Ideally you should have about a 75 gallon aquarium (or larger) that is half to three-quarters full of water.
+African side-necks are aquatic turtles, therefore, they need a large fish tank that will hold water.
+Your turtle should be able to swim and dive in their tank so the larger the tank is the better.
+Ideally, you should have about a 75-gallon aquarium (or larger) that is half to three-quarters full of water.

 A floating dock or large rocks that provide dry land and an area for your turtle to climb out of the water to dry off are also needed.
 Fish gravel or sand works well for the bottom of the tank.